 Physiotherapy in Adelaide

-Our North Adelaide practice provides physiotherapy to the local community as well as the surrounding suburbs of Medindie, Medindie Gardens, Walkerville and Prospect.
+Our North Adelaide practice provides physiotherapy to people in Adelaide as well as to the local community in the surrounding suburbs of Medindie, Medindie Gardens, Walkerville and Prospect.

 Physiotherapy is a profession aimed at the assessment, maintenance, and restoration of the physical function and performance of the body.
 Without our bodies performing at an optimal biomechanical level you will inevitably run into problems and develop imbalances or dysfunctions (not moving properly) that lead to pain/injury and decreased performance.